gavanlamb/azure-devops-templates/README.md

 ```

 #### Test
-To build the specified target in a `Dockerfile`.
+To run a container that will execute tests

 The [test template](./docker/test.yml) is a [step template](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops#step-reuse) meaning it needs to be nested under a `steps:` block.